beelzebielsk/turbo-fiesta/notes.md

 a conversation get all the messages in the correct order and display them in the correct order?
 What does "correct order" even mean?

+### Message Ordering

+For now, with a client-server architecture, the message order will be
+simple: the order in which the messages arrive to the server and are read from the sockets.
+There will be no special effort to maintain them in any specific order.

+### Conversation History

+The history will be stored in the message order.
+For now, each person will get the full history.
+The message history should also note who it was that said what, so each user who connects should communicate some ID, and perhaps a nickname.

+### Reading from many potential sources with select

+I often have a lot of people I can potentially read something from, and right now I assume that I always have a full+valid message I can read from them when they come from a select call.
+But this won't be true in general.
+I need a clean way to either wait until a full message is waiting in the socket (a way to select on messages rather than on data, basically) or I need to store message pieces until I get a full thing.
+Only differnce between the two is whether I handle this in MySocket once somehow or I handle it externally somewhere.

+I have a similar trouble with writing to many potential sources with select.
+It would be nice to write whatever parts of a message that I can write at any given time rather than assume that I can write all of a message immediately.

+Note that I probably won't see these problems until I exposed this program to heavy load or slow connections.

 TODO
 ====